Reap_and_Sow

 Like I said earlier… story is everything.

-All of my work involves thinking about how we can tell a story of change so powerful that it helps to reconnects people to the land, their environments and communities.
+All of my work involves thinking about how we can tell a story of change so powerful that it helps to reconnect people to the land, their environments and communities.

 We live in a world dominated by story.
 Just like the oral story-telling cultures of old, social media is creating space for every individual story to be seen.
 This is both a powerful tool for change, and an incredible challenge.
-Just like the oral systems of story-telling, truth and fact become a more subjective concept.
-The old ways enjoy a raucous tale, salacious gossip that spreads; values a good story over facts and truths.
+Just like the oral systems of story-telling, facts become a more subjective concept.
+The old ways enjoy a raucous tale, salacious gossip that spreads; values a good story over the truth.

 So how can we harness this opportunity?
 How do we tell a story of our individual food cultures, regions or heritage in a way that drives reconnection to the environment, and creates commitment for safeguarding our collective cultural goods?